jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Writing-and-Building-a-ROS-2-Node.md

 * `src` directory: This is where you will write your C++ nodes (.cpp files).

 ### Building a package
-To build the packages, go back to the root of your ROS 2 workspace and run `colon build`. \
+To build the packages, go back to the root of your ROS 2 workspace and run `colcon build`. \
 ```
 $ cd ~/ros2_ws/
-$ colon build
+$ colcon build
 Starting >>> my_cpp_pkg
 Starting >>> my_py_pkg
 Finished <<< my_py_pkg [1.60s]